LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/ConversationBuilder/overview.md

 On the bottom-right of the screen, you will find:

-* **Messaging Client** - Automation test conversation.
+* **Preview** - Automation test conversation.
 Start a new session by sending "reset".

 * **Debugger** - View logs for a certain User ID.